satnav19/ytDownLoader/README.txt

  Welcome to my youtube downloader !
- I’ve added a shebang to the top of the .py file , so if you aloow it to execute    using chmod +x downloader.py , you can run it directly.
+ I’ve added a shebang to the top of the .py file , so if you allow it to execute using chmod +x downloader.py , you can run it directly.
  All required Python libraries are in requirements.txt , but not all of those are      needed :)
  If you are trying to download a single video, run the script with the first argument being video ,